 PAY THE RENEWAL FEE?

 A. No. It is the responsibility of the licensee to renew on time.
-A renewal form is not required for processing your fee.
+Please go to the Form/Pubs tab for the proper form and send that in with your renewal fee.
+The form is in the Licensing Forms link and titled "License Renewal Application."
 Please refer to your pocket receipt for the expiration date.
 (Your license expires on the last day of your birth month every two years.)

 Q. WHEN SHOULD I SUBMIT CONTINUING EDUCATION CREDIT?

 A. Fifty hours of continuing education is due biennially upon renewal.
 Licensees are required to retain records of all continuing education courses attended for a minimum of four (4) years.